IBM/lmctl/docs/command-reference/project/test.md

 ## Description

-Execute the behavior tests of the project
+Execute the behaviour tests of the project

 ## Usage